hassantayyab/hassantayyab/README.md

   />
 </a>

 ### I'm Hassan 😉, Angular engineer who ships fast with AI-assisted development.
-I am dedicated to crafting visually stunning and high-performance websites 💻, ensuring an exceptional user experience 🎈.

-> Since childhood, my passion for visual art and creating aesthetically pleasing designs with colors 🖍️ and paper 📄 has been evident.
-As I delved deeper into computer science, earning a bachelor's degree in the field, I seamlessly melded my love for design and art with technical expertise.
-This synthesis empowered me to develop user-friendly software, paving the way to an ambitious career as a web developer & designer 👨‍🎨.

 ## More about me 🙂